 - currency exchange losses

 - deductible VAT (Please note: However, VAT is an eligible cost in Horizon 2020 if the project participant is not entitled to deduct input tax.
 More information can be found under "Downloads" (see below).)

-In certain cases defined in the GA costs may also be declared as fixed “unit costs”.
+In certain cases defined in the Grant Agreement costs may also be declared as fixed “unit costs”.
 Evidence must be provided that the “units” are related to the project, necessary for implementing the project and used in the project period.

 The costs per project must not exceed the maximum grant amount specified in the GA.
 If the requested financial contribution of a beneficiary exceeds a specific value (325,000 euros in “actual costs” and “average personnel costs”) a Certificate on the Financial Statements (CFS) issued by a qualified auditor must be submitted together with the final report.